What is evangelistic preaching? Should we not to give an invitation to follow Christ?

 I give invitations when I’m invited to preach.
 As an itinerant evangelist, it is part of my duty to invite people to start to participate in the work of God’s kingdom.

-When I give an invitation, I am very clear and straightforward so as to not be manipulative nor theologically wrong.
+When I give an invitation, I am very clear and straightforward.
+I refuse to be manipulative nor theologically wrong.

 I also don’t drag out the invitation and I won’t use potentially manipulative music.
 I present my invitation as simple and straightforward as I can and give people the opportunity to respond to the message.